-Hospice of San Juan offers free training for new volunteers and paid caregivers on the first three Saturdays of October 6, 13 and 20.
-Pre-registration begins April 15.
+Hospice of San Juan offers free training for new volunteers and paid caregivers on the first three Saturdays of October (the 6, 13 and 20).

-Over the three days we provide hands-on training and instruction on a wide variety of situations frequently encountered when providing care to homebound people: handling dementia-related behavior, meeting nutritional challenges, navigating family communication, caring for fragile skin and bodies, protecting your own body when caring for bed-bound persons, being mindful of healthy boundaries and aware of ethical approaches to uncertain situations.
+Over the three days they provide hands-on training and instruction on a wide variety of situations frequently encountered when providing care to homebound people: handling dementia-related behavior, meeting nutritional challenges, navigating family communication, caring for fragile skin and bodies, protecting your own body when caring for bed-bound persons, when to call 911 and how to provide CPR, being mindful of healthy boundaries and aware of ethical approaches to uncertain situations.

-Hospice of San Juan’s primary mission is care of those facing life-limiting illness and one of our five service areas is providing respite to caregivers.
-In response to closure of Life Care Center, we were awarded a grant from The Mary See Foundation to conduct training targeted toward new hospice volunteers and paid caregivers without any prior formal training, as well as current paid caregivers who need a boost in expertise.
+Hospice of San Juan’s primary mission is respectful care of those facing life-limiting illness; one of their five service areas is providing respite to caregivers.
+In order to provide the best respite care possible, they train all their volunteers and now offer this opportunity to primary caregivers.
+Thanks to funding from The Mary See Foundation and San Juan Island Community Foundation, they are able to provide training targeted toward hospice volunteers and community caregivers at no charge to participants.
 Everyone completing the three days of training will receive a Certificate of Completion that is honored by the Mullis Community Senior Center as well as Village at the Harbour.

-Space is limited so fill out your pre-registration (available on our website www.hospiceofsanjuan.org) now.
+Space is limited so fill out your pre-registration (available on their website http://hospiceofsanjuan.org/caregiver-resources.html ASAP